 Submitted by Sarah Kingsbury on Thu, 03/09/2017 - 14:00

-What does HDR mean and why would I want to use HDR photography on my iPhone?
+What does HDR mean, and should I use HDR in my iPhone photography?
 HDR stands for High Dynamic Range, and an HDR photo is created by balancing the shadows and highlights of an image so that neither is being favored or ignored.
-Basically, HDR on the iPhone is done by combining three different exposures into a single shot.
-HDR has been around for a long time on the iPhone, so you won't need an HDR camera or a special app if you have an older iPhone 4, iPhone 5, the iPhone 6, the latest iPhone 8, an iPhone X, or any of the models in between.
-We’ll go over what HDR means, why and when to use HDR photography, as well as how to use HDR on your iPhone.
+Basically, HDR on the iPhone combines three different exposures into a single shot. iPhone HDR has been around for a long time, so you won't need an HDR camera or a special app if you have an older iPhone 4, iPhone 5, the iPhone 7, the iPhone X, an iPhone 11, the latest iPhone SE or any of the models in between.
+We’ll go over the meaning of HDR, when HDR should be on or off, as well as how to use HDR on your iPhone to take better pictures.
 HDR mode on your iPhone camera makes a big difference in the right situations, such as when taking a photo of land and sky.
-So let’s get to it; here’s everything you need to know about what HDR is and how to use it on your iPhone to take awesome pictures.
+So let’s get to it; here’s everything you need to know about what HDR is and how to use HDR on your iPhone to take awesome pictures.

-What is HDR & What Does it Mean?
+What is HDR & What Does HDR Mean?

 As stated, HDR stands for High Dynamic Range.
 But what does High Dynamic Range photography mean?
 It has to do with the differences in vision between the human eye and a camera.
 Dynamic Range in photography is the range from the lightest light and the darkest dark that can be seen in a photo.
 Our eyes can see a much larger dynamic range than a camera—and that’s where HDR comes in to make up the difference.